spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/merchant-category-feature-integration.md

 ---
-title: Merchant Category feature integration
+title: Glue API - Merchant Category feature integration
-last_updated: Nov 10, 2020
+last_updated: Mar 04, 2021
 summary: This document describes the process how to integrate the Merchant Category Glue API feature into a Spryker project.
 ---